 Our regulatory compliance services help our customers comply with government filing and screening requirements relating to global trade.
-The services that we offer may be impacted, from time to time, by changes in these requirements, including potential future changes as a consequence of the results of the UK Brexit vote or re-negotiations of the North American Free Trade Agreement.
+The services that we offer may be impacted, from time to time, by changes in these requirements, including potential future changes as a consequence of Brexit or the ratification of the Canada-United States-Mexico Agreement.
 Changes in requirements that impact electronic regulatory filings or import/export compliance, including changes adding or reducing filing requirements, changes in enforcement practices or changes in the government agency responsible for such requirements could adversely impact our business, results of operations and financial condition.